 NDA gating requires visitors to accept a non-disclosure agreement before they can view anything.
 This creates a legal layer on top of the technical one.

 Audit logs record every action: who opened which document, which pages they spent time on, when they last accessed the room.
-This is essential for due diligence - it shows investors are actually reviewing your materials, not just rubber-stamping.
+This is essential for due diligence - it shows visitors are actually reviewing your materials, not just rubber-stamping.

 Link expiry and access revocation mean you can cut access immediately after a deal closes or falls through.
 No more documents floating around in someone's inbox indefinitely.